artemkaxboy/docker-hub-exporter/README.md

 ## HOW TO MIGRATE

 * Stop and remove old container
-* Change `infinityworks/docker-hub-exporter` to `artemkaxboy/docker-hub-exporter` in your run command
+* Change `infinityworks/docker-hub-exporter` to `artemkaxboy/docker-hub-exporter:legacy` in your original run command

 # Prometheus Docker Hub Exporter